TalLychtenstein/RadioTherapyProject/README.md

 ### 1. Batch Processing
 - Click **Batch Processing**.
-- Choose the root dataset folder (must be organized as in the Radiation_plans_TABM folder).
+- Choose the root dataset folder (must be organized as in the full resampled folder).
 - ARVOUS will automatically process **all patient sessions** in that dataset and add them to the output folder.

 ---